yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 This attack is designed to work with microdata (aka synthetic data).
 The attack is an attribute inference attack: the attacker knows from information about a person in the anonymized data, finds a row that "best matches" that person, and the infers unknown attributes.

-The attack itself is similar to the Anonymeter attack in how it finds the best row (see the paper at https://arxiv.org/pdf/2211.10459), and indeed we borrow some of their code.

 We use the Anonymity Loss Coefficient to measure anonymity.
 The ALC compares the attack inference with a baseline inference that uses an ML model to predict the unknown attribute given the known attributes.

 A unique feature of our attack is that it can handle the case where multiple synthetic datasets have been released.
 Essentially, it runs the attack on all of the synthetic datasets, and selects the most common answer as the best answer.